ryan-mcclue/ryan-mcclue/src/knowledge.md

 for multiplication of vectors, be explicit with a hadamard function (IMPORTANT have reciprocal square root approximation which is there specifically for normalisation. much faster cycle count and latency than square root)

-Simplistically, arduino and ilk software bloated, minimal debug features, over charge For monolithic things like PlatformIO, version maintenance of libraries is a nightmare (i.e. packaging problems)

-Select dev board middle of the road to account for changes down the road, e.g. want AI so more flash, want to optimise power etc.

-CMSIS (Common Microcontroller Software Interface Standard) is standard from ARM, so all vendors must implement.
-CMSIS has reference for neural networks, fft, etc.

 ## Multidisciplinary